Setúbal Travel Guide 2025 & Things to Do

 To get that authentic taste of Setúbal, get yourself to Mercado do Livramento (Livramento Market).
 Opened in 1930, this lively food market today is a sight and sound feast; from every glimpse, fresh seaf seafood and crackling are freshened by the luscious shrieking of local cheeses and meats.

 The Mercado do Livramento is, thus, pretty well completed on the attractive Art Deco building.
 Sample the best of the exceptional seafood Setúbal has been known for: the freshest fish and shellfish, from the sardinhas assadas (grilled sardines) to choco frito (fried cuttlefish).
-The market also features vendors selling olive oil, cured meats, and pastries made locally.
-It is the ideal market to wander around tasting the placplace'srant life or stock up on goodies.
+The market also features vendors selling locally produced olive oil, cured meats, and pastries.
+It is the ideal market to wander around tasting the place's quaint life or stock up on goodies.

-Try a glass of Muscatel, a sweet wine from the area that complements seafood well.
+Try a glass of Muscatel, a sweet wine from the region that pairs well with seafood.
 For those without a clue of what to taste, the vendors are there to provide their recommendations as they are always happy to talk about their knowledge and dish best ones.

 4. Take a Boat Tour to the Troia Peninsula